-Garlic Rosemary Chicken is a simple chicken breast recipe perfect for busy weeknights!
-Tender chicken cutlets are seasoned and cooked in a reduction of white wine and chicken broth that is infused with garlic and fresh rosemary.
+Garlic Rosemary Chicken is a simple skillet chicken breast recipe perfect for busy weeknights!
+Tender chicken breasts are seasoned and cooked in a reduction of white wine and chicken broth that is infused with garlic and fresh rosemary herbs.

 Love a simple and delicious chicken dinner?
 Don’t forget to also check out my Lemon Balsamic Chicken, Teriyaki Chicken Skewers, Skillet Chicken Parmesan and Panko Baked Chicken Tenders recipes.